CamiloMaria/TaskManagerApplication/README.md

+Before starting I want to tell you that there is another readme.md in spanish in case you are interested.
+Thank you

 # TaskManagerApplication Backend - Administrador de Tareas

 Welcome to the TaskManagerApplication backend!
 Here I will explain what the task manager developed with Node.js and Express is all about.
 Get ready to efficiently and organizedly manage your tasks.